What the Hell Happened to Heather Graham?

 In the midst of all this, there was a struggle between the writers and the show’s star, Kyle MacLachlan.
 The writers kept trying to link MacLachlan’s popular character, Agent Cooper, with the show’s most popular female character played by Sherilyn Fenn.
 They figured a romance between the show’s most popular characters would ignite the ratings.

 But MacLachlan objected on the basis that Agent Cooper was an upstanding FBI agent and Fenn’s character was supposed to be a high school student.
-The issue got so heated that MacLachlan threatened to walk if the writers didn’t cut it out.
+Reportedly, MacLachlan’s then girl friend, Lara Flynn Boyle, was also irritated watching her beau film love scenes with Fenn.
+So she was pressuring MacLachlan to nix the romantic rubplot as well.
+The issue got so heated that MacLachlan threatened to walk off the show if the writers didn’t cut it out.

-With Fenn’s character out of the way, they introduced a new character played by Graham.
-Annie Blackburn was a character created for the sole purpose of being Agent Cooper’s love interest/damsel in distress.
+Graham played MacLachlan’s new love interest, despite being a younger actress than Fenn.
+Her character, Annie Blackburn was created for the sole purpose of being Agent Cooper’s love interest/damsel in distress.
 She had all the depth you would expect from such a character.

-A year ago, such a role would have made Graham a huge star.
+A year ago when Twin Peaks was still a hot show, such a role would have made Graham a huge star.
 But by this point, cancellation was right around the corner.
 ABC was bouncing Twin Peaks all over the schedule.
 Fans had trouble finding the final episodes on which Graham’s character appeared.

 We aren’t quite done with Twin Peaks just yet.
-In 1992, after the show was cancelled, David Lynch directed a movie called Twin Peaks: Fire Walk With Me.
+In 1992, after the show was cancelled, David Lynch directed a Twin Peaks movie called Twin Peaks: Fire Walk With Me.

 Some of the TV cast refused to come back.
 They were upset about the way the show had ended and thought they could do better on their own.
 That worked out reasonably well for Lara Flynn Boyle.
 But not so well for Sherilyn Fenn.